- Employee Benefits

 - For DCAP: ISU allows you to participate up to the annual maximum contribution limit of $5,000.00 per year; per tax household.

-- For HRA: With a no coverage option for medical, dental or group term basic life insurance the ISU employee share difference may create a health reimbursement account or dependent care assistance program.
-(Applies to Faculty, Professional & Scientific, Supervisory/Confidential Merit employees)
+- For HRA: With a no coverage option for medical or dental insurance the ISU employee share difference may create a health reimbursement account or dependent care assistance program.

 - The amount you contribute to your spending account is tax exempt.